tmcnet/tmcnet/README.md

 ### Hello, I'm Thiago Melo. 👋

 I am a software engineer with more than 10 years of proven experience, always focused on business solutions.
 I have been working with the Java Platform since 2008.
-Practical experience in various technologies, among them Spring MVC, Spring Boot, Spring Framework, Hibernate, Play Framework, JUnit, Log4J, Maven, Docker, Kubernetes, Jenkins, Git.
+Practical experience in various technologies, among them, Spring MVC, Spring Boot, Spring Framework, Hibernate, Play Framework, JUnit, Log4J, Maven, Docker, Kubernetes, Jenkins, Git.
 I also have a solid experience working with clients, designers and programmers to identify business and technical requirements.

 📫 To reach me, feel free to access one of my social media profile below.